 TGaz Editor: change the paragraph in section 11.22.6.4.4.2 Non-TB Measurement Sounding phase as follows:

-After transmitting the Ranging NDP Announcement frame and I2R NDP frame, the ISTA shall wait or a time interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
+After transmitting the Ranging NDP Announcement frame and I2R NDP frame, the ISTA shall wait for a time interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
 This interval begins when the MAC receives a PHY-TXEND.confirm primitive of I2R NDP frame.
-If a PHY-RXSTART.indication primitive does not occur during the time interval, the ISTA shall conclude that the transmission of the Ranging NDP Announcement frame + I2R NDP has failed.
-If a PHY-RXSTART.indication primitive occurred during the time interval, the ISTA tries to receive the I2R NDP and the LMR frame from the RSTA addressed by the Ranging NDP Announcement frame.
-If the LMR is received from the RSTA, the frame exchange initiated by the Ranging NDP Announcement is complete .
+If a PHY-RXSTART.indication primitive does not occur during the time interval, the ISTA shall conclude that the transmission of the Ranging NDP Announcement frame + I2R NDP has failed and abort the current measurement exchange (#3730).
+If a PHY-RXSTART.indication primitive occurred during the time interval, the ISTA tries to receive the R2I NDP and the LMR frame from the RSTA addressed by the Ranging NDP Announcement frame.
+If the LMR is received from the RSTA, the frame exchange initiated by the Ranging NDP Announcement is complete, otherwise the ISTA shall conclude that the current measurement exchange has failed (#3731).